 The KPI Trap

-Most sales teams in the region are measured on activity: number of visits, calls made, proposals sent.
-These metrics are easy to collect and feel like management.
+Most sales teams in the region are measured on activity: visits, calls, proposals sent.
+These metrics feel like management.
 They are not.
+Activity metrics tell you people are busy — nothing more.

-Activity metrics tell you that people are busy.
-They tell you nothing about whether the right customers are being prioritized, whether the value proposition is landing, or whether the pipeline is actually healthy.
-The shift from activity metrics to outcome metrics — conversion rates by segment, margin by account tier, customer retention rate — is one of the highest-leverage changes a commercial leader can make.
+The shift from activity to outcome metrics — conversion rates by segment, margin by account tier, customer retention rate — is one of the highest-leverage changes a commercial leader can make.

 What a Well-Designed Sales Structure Looks Like